|

 inadequacy and helplessness when alone.

-dependent variable (DV):
+dependent variable (DV):in an

 experiment, the values of the variable that